 I learned that this company had been at the fertilizer game since 1947.
 That’s a long time to be selling “snake oil” if that were the case.

 What attracted me to JR Peters was the fact that their business model wasn’t just fertilizer.
 They are primarily a laboratory that does soil analysis.

-Farmers from around the U.S. send soil samples to them to have it analyzed so these farmers can make decisions on exactly what to put into their soil to get the results they want.
+Farmers from around the U.S. send soil samples to them to have it analyzed for nutritional status.
+This allows these farmers to make decisions on exactly what to put into their soil to get the results they want.

 This company was using science to help farmers produce better food.
-I was fairly convinced they used that same science to create their fertilizer products.
+It seemed reasonable to believe they used that same science to create their fertilizer products.